conorh/persistent_query_cache/README.md

 # Persistent Query Cache

+This plugin enhances the ActiveRecord Query Cache to be persistent across requests for simple queries.
+It persists query results into the Rails::Cache.
+See the description section below for more detaila.

 The inspiration for this plugin and some of the basic code comes from Fernando Blat's fork of the memcache query cache <http://github.com/ferblape/query_memcached>.
-I needed something that worked similarly, but would not expire the entire table.

 ## Install